The Pyramids of Scotland: Wonderful Cairngorms Walk

 This route follows the same route as outlined in the direct route to Prince Albert’s Cairn and is downhill all the way!

-You will find Princess Beatrice’s Cairn on the way down.
+You will find one final cairn on the way down – Princess Beatrice’s Cairn.

 You can do the circular route in both directions.
 I personally prefer doing it anticlockwise and searching for the smaller cairns first.
 This means I can spend more time enjoying the view from Prince Albert’s pyramid as I have already completed the majority of the walk.